RIAPS/riaps.github.io/impl.md

 ### riaps_actor

 This is the executable that dynamically loads and executes RIAPS components.
-It is implemented in Python and it uses the dynamic loader to load components implemented either in Python or C++.
+It is implemented in Python and it uses the dynamic loader to load the Python components.
 One riaps_actor process is one application actor, and a multi-actor application runs multiple riaps_actor processes. riaps_actor is not functional alone, it communicates with its parent: the deployment manager (riaps_deplo) and the discovery service (riaps_deplo).
 The components it loads communicate with their peers within the application.

 Each riaps_actor runs under a dynamically generated user-id/group-id, with non-root privileges.
 It is launched by riaps_deplo.